Wilson-Barbosa/data-structures-java/README.md

 This approach is useful when, for example, implementing a queue with a linkedlist.

-### Doubly Linked Lists
+### Doubly LinkedLists

 While in a single linked list each element holds a reference to the next element, a doubly linked list holds two references: one for the next element and one for the previous one.
 This approach allows for traversing in either direction, we can go from the first to the last element and vice versa.
-This would not be possible on a single one.
+This would not be possible on a single linkedlist.

 The image below provides a visual representation of a doubly linked list.
 Note that each element contains two references, one for next and one for the previous elements.